+KD and Ms. Campbell-Jones were accompanied by Troy, Bruce, and Matt in this department.
 This emission unit addresses the mixing operation in the Personal Care area and their associated particulate and VOC emissions.
 It includes several product storage tanks, mix tanks, pre-mix tanks, pre-weigh areas, equipment wash room and packaging areas.
+The particulate emissions are controlled with a pulse jet fabric filter dust collector, while the VOC emission are uncontrolled.
+One (1) line was in operation at the time of the inspection producing a body lotion.

 VOC emissions are limited to 6 tpy, 12-month rolling.
-As of July 2016, the 12-month rolling emissions were 0.05 tons.
-All recordkeeping for this emission unit appear to be adequate, and are attached to this report.
-Particulate emissions from the baghouse are limited to 0.01 lb. /1000 lbs. of exhaust gasses based on test protocol.
-The particulate emissions are controlled with a pulse jet fabric filter dust collector and the VOC emissions are uncontrolled.
-The baghouse appeared to be properly operating with a pressure drop across the baghouse of 1" water column at the time of the inspection.
+As of June 2018, the 12-month rolling emissions were 0.53 tons.
+The highest monthly emissions were in May 2018 with 0.257 tons being emitted.
+All recordkeeping for this emission unit appear to be adequate and are attached to this report.

+Particulate emissions from the baghouse are limited to 0.01 lb. /1000 lbs. of exhaust gasses.
+The baghouse appeared to be properly operating with a pressure drop across the baghouse of 0.6" WC at the time of the inspection.
 Access does regular preventative maintenance and maintains a PM plan for the baghouse.
 Records of PM's done on the unit are attached to this report.